Understanding the Basics of Concept Drawing: A comprehensive guide for beginners

 3. Use References: Gather references from real life, photographs, and other artworks to inform your designs.
 References help you understand form, structure, and details, making your concept drawings more realistic and convincing.

-4. Experiment with Color and Lighting: While many concept drawings start as black and white sketches, experimenting with color and lighting can enhance mood and atmosphere.
-Understand the basics of color theory and lighting to bring depth to your concepts.
+4. Experiment with Color and Lighting: While many concept drawings start as black and white sketches, experimenting with colour and lighting can enhance mood and atmosphere.
+Understand the basics of colour theory and lighting to bring depth to your concepts.

 5. Seek Feedback and Iterate: Don’t be afraid to share your work with others for feedback.
 Constructive criticism can help you improve and refine your concepts.
 Iterate based on feedback to create stronger designs.